dulvui/simondalvai.org/src/content/games/ball2box/index.md

 🕹️ 100+ levels and more coming soon...
 🌈 20+ different styled balls to collect
-📡 Offline game: No internet connection needed
+📡 Offline game
 📺 No ads
 💸 No In-App purchases
-🕵️‍♀️ Privacy friendly: No user tracking
+🕵️‍♀️ No user tracking
 🛑 No permissions needed

 Created with Godot Engine 3